cosmos/sdk-tutorials/ida-customizations/academy/0-welcome/index.md

         2. Follow the verification process.
 It is straightforward but if you need guidance, read <a href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839">this article</a>.<br/><br/>
         3. After joining the Discord server, go to <a href="">LINK</a> and enter your Discord ID.
 You will automatically be added to the Discord area for participants called "Interchain Developer Academy".<br/><br/>
         If you have any problems, email us at <a href="mailto:academy@interchain.io">academy@interchain.io</a>.<br/><br/>
-        We have put together a <a href="/ida-course/discord-info.html">quick guide explaining how to best communicate on Discord.
+        We have put together a <a href="/ida-course/discord-info.html">quick guide</a> explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
         After the seven-week program, you will have two weeks to complete an exam - a combination of quizzes and a code project.
 The exam will be open from <b>November 3rd</b> and you have to complete it by <b>December 1st</b>.<br/><br/>